- October 6, 2020

 There are numerous scenarios in which job loss can affect the distribution of assets.
 If the spouse who was the primary breadwinner has lost his or her job and sees his or her future earnings prospects dimmed, that individual make an argument that his or her ex should receive less of the marital estate.
 The spouse who has experienced a reduction in his or her income will try to use it as a reason to get more assets.
 These are tough arguments to make, especially in New Jersey as assets are divided equitably.
 In longer term marriages, equitably usually means equally.
 While many creative arguments can be made, equity and fairness will carry the day.

-It May Be More Difficult to Negotiate Over Valuation
+It May Be More Difficult, Even With a Divorce Attorney, to Negotiate Over Valuation

 The process of agreeing upon equitable distribution can happen when two spouses sit down and negotiate with the help and advocacy of their attorneys.
 There are various issues to hash out before the two parties can reach an agreement.
 Even though some of the logistics are getting easier as people have had a chance to adjust, negotiations are still challenging.